-Together with a thorough clinical assessment, the most important investigation is the ultrasonic bladder scan to identify the residual urine volume.
-Additional tests that may be required are:
+Together with a thorough clinical assessment, the most important investigation is the ultrasonic bladder scan to identify the post-void residual urine volume*.

 A conservative approach may be taken in many patients; the majority of post-operative urinary retention will resolve spontaneously given time and withdrawal of any causative agents.

 In those that do not resolve, any significant retention will require catheterisation (at least overnight).
 Patients can have their catheter removed shortly after (often termed a Trial Without Catheter (TWOC))

 For those that fail their TWOC and re-enter retention, a new catheter should be reinserted and patients for repeat TWOC in 1-2weeks in the community.
 Importantly, make sure to re-assess any potential reversible causes why the patient may have failed their TWOC that can be addressed

 - Acute urinary retention describes a symptomatic inability to completely empty the bladder

 - Common causes for acute retention post-operatively include uncontrolled pain, constipation, infection, or anaesthetic agents and medication